GJZwiers/GJZwiers/README.md

 My name is Geert-Jan (Gordon) Zwiers.
 I am a Dutch DevOps Engineer and currently work with the Azure platform, Ansible, Docker and Linux.
 I have also worked with Node.js, TypeScript, C# and I'm learning Rust these days.
 I wasn't always an engineer, in fact I studied environmental science.
 My dream is to develop software for sustainable purposes in the future.
 In my spare time I like to go hiking in nature, playing the piano (just a little bit) and trying to keep fit by fencing.

-When developing software, I like to put myself in someone else's shoes and think about what they need to make life easier.

 <!--